-The Three Different Editions of Zoom Math
+The Four Editions of Zoom Math

-This Zoom Math User Guide is for Zoom Math Turbo EditionTM, also known as Zoom Math 100TM.
+This Zoom Math User Guide is for Zoom Math 300TM.

-Zoom Math comes in three different editions, so that you only have to purchase the level of math help that you need.
-Zoom Math Starter Edition - App4Math is the introductory-level edition, and there are two advanced editions.
+Zoom Math comes in four different editions, so that you only have to purchase the level of math help that you need.
+Zoom Math Starter Edition - App4Math is the introductory-level edition, and there are three advanced editions.
 Keep in mind that each higher-level edition can do everything the lower-level editions do, while adding more problem-solving capabilities designed to correspond with typical higher-level math courses taught in high school or college.
-In other words, if you are currently taking Pre-Algebra, but you know you will be taking Algebra later, you can go ahead and purchase Zoom Math 200, because it will include all the problem-solving capabilities that help you in Pre-Algebra as well as the problem-solving capabilities you will need later when you take Algebra.
+In other words, if you are currently taking Pre-Algebra, but you know you will be taking Algebra 1 later, you can go ahead and purchase Zoom Math 200, because it will include all the problem-solving capabilities that help you in Pre-Algebra as well as the problem-solving capabilities you will need later when you take Algebra 1.